 - Obtained favorable evidentiary ruling that an administrative hearing officer’s finding that a school district’s failure to provide a free appropriate education (FAPE) was not binding in subsequent civil case seeking compensatory damages under Section 504 of the Rehabilitation Act.
 Chambers v.
 School District of Philadelphia.

-- Mr. Scott defended a high-speed police pursuit case brought under Civil Rights Act.
+- Defended a high-speed police pursuit case brought under Civil Rights Act.
 The police pursuit resulted in the death and catastrophic injuries to several motorists and passengers that were struck by a fleeing suspect traveling northbound in the southbound lanes of I-95.
-Mr. Scott obtained a jury verdict in favor of the pursuing police officer and a directed verdict in favor of the City of Philadelphia on the municipal liability claim.
+Jeff obtained a jury verdict in favor of the pursuing police officer and a directed verdict in favor of the City of Philadelphia on the municipal liability claim.
 On appeal, the Pennsylvania Supreme Court affirmed the jury verdict.
 Thomas et al. v.
 City of Philadelphia, et al.